-Line 28 - Family Income Tax Credit
+Line 25 - Family Income Tax Credit

-e-File software will let you know if you are eligible and will figure the credit for you.
+e-file e-file software will let you know if you are eligible and will figure the credit for you.

 You may take this credit if your income does not exceed the maximum income allowed for your filing status.